moka-guys/geneonlycoverage/README.md

 # geneonlycoverage
 - take total coverage output
-- remove exon level coverage to leave only gene leve
+- remove exon level coverage to leave only gene level
 - append a sample column at end

 - plus a few scripts to help along the way